‘Quantico’ Season 3 Spoilers: Will Harry Remain Loyal To Priyanka Chopra’s Alex?

 Fans were a bit worried how far Seitzman, who replaces the previous showrunner Josh Safran, is going to shake up things in Quantico Season 3.
 Previously, he revealed that he is designing the upcoming season’s plot so that it is not necessary to know what happened in the first two seasons to understand and enjoy Season 3’s plot.

-Meanwhile, actor Russel Tovey has been promoted to series regular next season, Deadline reported.
+Meanwhile, actor Russell Tovey has been promoted to series regular next season, Deadline reported.
 Tovey will reprise his role as Harry Doyle, the mysterious British agent.
 With Tovey becoming a Quantico regular cast member, there are speculations that Harry may be approached by the CIA to join the organization.
-Certainly, this would put Harry in a difficult spot as accepting the post might mean that the agency will pit him against his friend Alex who is currently on the run.
+Certainly, this would put Harry in a difficult spot, as accepting the post might mean that the agency will pit him against his friend Alex, who is currently on the run.

 While the exact date is yet to be announced, Quantico Season 3 is already scheduled for a midseason premiere on ABC.